 Salmon tartare is such a lovely, elegant appetizer with delicate flavors.
-It’s light, pretty healthy & easy to prepare.
-Perfect for date night!
+It's light, pretty healthy & easy to prepare.
+Perfect for date night and entertaining.

-See how it’s made in this short video:
+See how it's made in the short video!

 Salmon tartare is such a lovely, elegant appetizer with delicate flavors.
 It's light and pretty healthy, but also quick and easy to prepare.
 Keep it in mind for your next dinner party or date night, and you'll be sure to enjoy.

-- 2 tbsp finely chopped onion (red or shallot best but any OK)
+- 2 tablespoon finely chopped onion red onion or shallot best but others OK

 - salt and pepper

-Roughly chop the capers and add them, along with the chives, mustard, onion, lemon and a little salt and pepper to the salmon.
+- Roughly chop the capers and add them, along with the chives, mustard, onion, lemon and a little salt and pepper to the salmon.
 Mix all together well.
 The mixture is best chilled at this point for around 20-30min, so cover and put in the fridge.
+You can, however, also serve straight away.

-When ready to serve, use a plating mould or just a medium-large cookie/scone cutter and press into the mould.
+- When ready to serve, use a plating mould or just a medium-large cookie/scone cutter or crumpet ring and press into the mould.
 Carefully remove the mould so it stands in a short cylinder.
-I have served it with a simple salad of arugula and shaved asparagus with a light dressing, but any simple salad would be good.
+You could also fill a small, shallow bowl/dish then turn it over on to a plate.
+Serve immediately.

 - Grilled Baby Octopus by Food Lust People Love